 Injuries to Jared Goff of the Rams and Kyler Murray of the Cardinals will thrust these two rookies into the pressure cooker.
 Given the NFL’s crazy battle with COVID-19 and the added playoff spot that kept more teams in the hunt, this is a compelling script.

 But bettors have a dilemma: Who do you trust?
 The normal answer is the running game, but both defenses will be primed to take it away.
-Wolford is mobile, which may play a factor.
+Wolford is mobile, which may be a factor.